NightmareXIVTest/nightmarexivtest.github.io/docs/distribution.md

 - Links to NightmareXIV Patreon or other donation systems may be added.

 ## Request to publish plugin to NightmareXIV repository
 - Not all plugins can be published in the NightmareXIV repository.
-If this is important to you, please contact me in advance;
+If this is important to you, please ask me in advance;
 - Links to the NightmareXIV Patreon or other donation systems may be added.

 ## Request to publish the plugin in another third-party plugin repository